Why Lights Dim When High-Load Devices Start: What It Means for Electrical Safety

 When Dimming Signals a Bigger Issue

 Not all dimming is harmless.
 Electrical systems operating near their limits may show more pronounced voltage dips.
+Generator setups can show similar symptoms when too many loads are connected, cords are undersized, or large motor loads start at the same time.

 • Lights dim significantly or repeatedly